learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 activityIndicator.stopAnimating()   // Hides and stops the activity indicator
 ```

 * Add just the `startAnimating` line to your `viewDidLoad` and run your app.
 You should see a blue spinning activity indicator.
 We don't want the indicator to start as soon as the app opens, though, and we don't want it to keep going after the image has been filtered.
-Let's move this start function call to the `antiqueButtonTapped` function ahead of the call to `filterImage`.
+Let's move this start function call to the `FilterButtonTapped` function ahead of the call to `filterImage`.
 * Uh oh!
-If you run the app now and tap `Antique` you'll see that the activity indicator doesn't appear until after the image has finished filtering.
+If you run the app now and tap `Filter` you'll see that the activity indicator doesn't appear until after the image has finished filtering.
 Try to add the `stopAnimating` call on the `activityIndicator` to the completion block for the call to `filterImage`.
 Now the indicator never shows!
 * It looks like the filtering process is blocking the indicator, so we'll have to move the filtering to a different thread.

 ### Allow for user interaction during filtering

-* Create a new `NSOperationQueue` in `antiqueButtonTapped` and set its `qualityOfService` to `.userInitiated`.
+* Create a new `OperationQueue` in `FilterButtonTapped` and set its `qualityOfService` to `.userInitiated`.
 Next, move into this block the call to the `filterImage` function and its completion block, which prints based on the result.
 The `qualityOfService` parameter, futher discussed in [Apple's documentation](https://developer.apple.com/library/content/documentation/Performance/Conceptual/EnergyGuide-iOS/PrioritizeWorkWithQoS.html#//apple_ref/doc/uid/TP40015243-CH39-SW1), is used to ensure the correct priority for system resources is given to the passed-in block of code.
 * Inside the completion block of the call to `filterImage`, add a new operation block on the `mainQueue` which will wrap the previous contents of the completion block.
 This ensures that when `filterImage` has completed and returned, the activity indicator's status will be updated on the main thread.
 * We still need to update the `imageView` in the main thread.
 Look for the line in `filterImage` where we print out "Setting final result".
 Add a `mainQueue` operation block and insert the two lines where we set the `imageView`'s `image` to `finalResult` and return `true` to the completion block.
 * Now everything should work as expected and the user will never be left *hanging* for a filtering process! 😉